moorelabvanderbilt/moorelabwiki/mouses/genotyping.md

 ## Adding a new protocol to the cycler

-Our PCR machine is very old, so it's kind of a weird boring puzzle to get stuff entered.
+Our PCR machine is very old, so it's kind of a weird boring puzzle to interact with the display.
 If you're having trouble with this guide, check out the manual saved in the `/Protocols Etc./Equipment Manuals` folder on the server.

 Starting on the home screen, using the arrow buttons to move the selection, select **FILES**.
 Press **Enter**.